pdxjohnny/pdxjohnny.github.io/content/posts/ietf-118.md

     - Three party model
   - OWASP WG is not chartered to this scope
     - Machine identity in supply chains large legal entities like EU itself as â€œuserâ€
-    - Cant assume users have hosted endpoints
+    - Can't assume users have hosted endpoints
     - No `.well-known` paths exist yet for three party, SD-JWT VC oauth IETF WG has one in draft.

 ![IMG_1463](https://github.com/intel/dffml/assets/5950433/5473b3c4-3a8d-43c4-9bb6-9fa7bd4fd064)